Are you looking for easy ginataang langka recipe? Well, check the ingredients and procedure.

 - 2 cups water

-- 2. Using the oil saute garlic and onion.
+- In a pan, saute garlic and onion.

-- 3. Add the pork meat and let it simmer for a while.
+- Add the pork and let it simmer.

-- 4. Add the coconut milk, water and let it boil for 15 minutes.
+- Put the coconut milk and let it boil for about 2 minutes.

-- 6. Add the jack fruit and let it boil for another 10minutes.
+- Add the jackfruit and let boil while stirring.

 - If you don’t like spicy ginataang langka, don’t chop the green chilies.